 Before we drown ourselves in an amusing fantasy, the reality of course is that this didn’t happen.
 But I guess this is a more ‘cool’ explanation to give to tourists than saying: “We don’t really know how exactly…” I say this because there is actually no consensus yet as to how the hills have formed.
 The most accepted theory they have is that the hills are “weathered remains of some marine limestone on top of an impermeable layer of clay”.

-NOTE: Apparently, you can also rent an ATV and venture out into these hills!
-Worth a try if you ask me :)
+NOTE: Apparently, you can also rent an ATV and venture out into these hills.
+It’s worth a try if you ask me!

 » Linger in Bohol’s Mahogany Forest

 On your way to the Chocolate Hills, it will be hard to miss Bilar and Loboc’s 2km “Man-Made” Mahogany Forest what with its carpet of trees that tower on both sides of the highway, standing tall, uniform, and green.